davidjeffery/Website/content/authors/admin/_index.md

 2. Exploring the voting behaviour of elected parliamentarians, as well as the broader reasons why they vote the way they do.

-3. Anything else which piques my interest, typically around voting behaviour and Liverpool's political history.
+And then there's anything else which piques my interest, typically involving voting behaviour and Liverpool's political history.

 I am also involved in building a database of local election results from across Merseyside, imaginatively called the [Merseyside Local Election Results Project](https://docs.google.com/spreadsheets/d/1M62Kn7Za_70jvmC5DI9hzXMyEfD5S5vwZrniPt7s0Sg/edit#gid=0).